-Sapphires were widely mined in Australia in the 1970s.
-Today, Australian sapphire mining is much smaller in scale, and is most commonly individual miners working on their claim.
+Australia produced a large quantity of sapphires in the 1970s.
+Today, Australian sapphire mining is much smaller in scale, and, most commonly, it is individual miners working on their claim.
 The cost and complications of sapphire mining have ensured good quality Australian sapphires are much more scarce.

 Heating sapphires is a common treatment that lightens or intensifies colour, improves uniformity and enhances clarity.
-A sapphire is gently heated in a kiln to remove or dissolve any silky rutile inclusions back into the matrix of the stone.
+Gentle heating in a kiln removes or dissolves any silky rutile inclusions in a sapphire back into the matrix of the stone.
 Heating does not damage the sapphire and is a lasting treatment that does not wear off with time.

-Parti sapphire is the only stone that can’t be synthesised in a lab, due to the patchy colour pattern.
+Parti sapphire is the only stone that labs can’t synthesise, due to the patchy colour pattern.